1. Introduction

 }

-A Matcher MUST be considered satisfied if and only if:
+A Matcher MUST be satisfied if and only if:

-- It defines at least one matching attribute; and
+- it defines at least one attribute; and,

 The following example authorization graph means that access to resource X is controlled by a Policy that will allow read if it is satisfied and be satisfied if either matcher A or matcher B or both are satisfied.